Masmiseim36/nxpSDK/middleware/eiq/mpp/README.md

 required to run the pipeline to initialize.
 Pipeline processing begins as soon as the the last start call is flagged.

+Each pipeline branch can be stopped individually.
+This involves stopping the execution and the hardware peripherals of the branch.
+After being stopped, each branch can be started again.
+To stop the whole pipeline you need to stop each of its branches separately.

 At runtime the application receives events from the pipeline processing and may use these events to update elements parameters.
 For example, in object detection when the label of a bounding box must be updated whenever a new object is detected.